luigiberrettini/distributed-logging-and-tracing-kata/solution.md

 The PoC demonstrates that it is possible to create application logs and traces and view them in Kibana using it to graph and analyse them.

 The agent is Logstash (with the UDP input plugin) and the broker RabbitMQ.
-Kibana plugin development or machine learning features have been left out of scope: service call map and failure prediction have not been tested.
+Machine learning features have been left out of scope: failure prediction has not been tested.

 The `src` folder contains a basic C# implementation of the solution developed using Visual Studio 2017 and the .NET Framework 4.7:
  - a self hosted ASP.NET Web Api with the resources A, B (that calls C), C (that calls www.google.com)